sapphi-red/parallel-js-plugin-experiment/benchmark.md

 In conclusion, in the indirect implementation, if the CPU time consumed by the hook is not long enough, the duration may increase even if a worker is used.
 However, in the direct implementation, the duration can be reduced by using a worker regardless of the time consumed by the hook.

+Precisely, even in the direct implementation, the overhead does exist.
+When "consume duration" is 0 and the number of workers are smaller than or equal to 4, it takes more time than simply running in the main thread.
+See the "run (consumeDuration: 0, count: 1000, idLength: 30)" result in the raw results below.

 #### Overhead of calling a hook with large data
 ![](./bench_results/output/run2.png)